Ali Ahn: Early life and education

 Ahn grew up in Pasadena, California, and is of Korean descent.
-She is a 1999 graduate Polytechnic School in Pasadena.
+She is a 1999 graduate of Polytechnic School in Pasadena.
 Ahn then attended Yale University, where she graduated magna cum laude in 2003 with a bachelor's degree in dance and theater, and received an MFA in acting from the California Institute of the Arts in 2006.

 Career

 In New York theater, Ahn made her Broadway debut in a short-lived revival of The Heidi Chronicles opposite Elisabeth Moss in February–May 2015.
 She starred off-Broadway in Rajiv Joseph's Letters of Suresh at the Tony Kiser Theater in September–October 2021.
 A Times review said that her "messy charisma" elevated the play's letter-writing conceit.

 In television, Ahn played recurring characters in series such as Billions (2016–2018) and Orange Is the New Black (2018).
 She played biotechnology company CEO Suzanne Wu on the Netflix superhero show Raising Dion (2019–2022), a role that was promoted to series regular in season two.
 She played another Netflix main role, Central Intelligence Agency (CIA) station chief Eidra Park, in the drama series The Diplomat (2023–present).
 In 2024, Ahn starred as Alice Wu-Gulliver in the Disney+ Marvel Cinematic Universe show Agatha All Along.